Trump snubs Twitter after Musk announces reactivation of ex-president's account - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

-Donald Trump on Saturday said he had no interest in returning to Twitter even as a slim majority voted in favor of reinstating the former United States (US) President, who was banned from the social media service for inciting violence, in a poll organised by new owner Elon Musk.
+Donald Trump on Saturday said he had no interest in returning to Twitter even as a slim majority voted in favor of reinstating the former US president, who was banned from the social media service for inciting violence, in a poll organized by new owner Elon Musk.

-Slightly over 15 million Twitter users voted in the poll with 51.8% voting in favour of reinstatement.
+Slightly over 15 million Twitter users voted in the poll with 51.8% voting in favor of reinstatement.

 “The people have spoken.
 Trump will be reinstated,” Musk tweeted.